Wednesday, 12 October 2005

 books

-One of the things I miss the most about primary school is the book club.
-You know, where you get to order books and have them delivered to you in class, with the order form slip inside.
-I remember how excited I got whenever the book orders came in.
-If I hadn't been so worried about my classmates' opinions of me, I would have sniffed fondly at the lovely pages.
+One of the things I miss most about primary school is the book club - the excitement of picking out books and having them delivered to your class, complete with the order form slip tucked inside.
+I still remember how thrilled I was whenever the book orders arrived.
+If I hadn’t been so worried about what my classmates thought, I might have sniffed the pages right there in class.
 Nothing beats the smell of a new book!

 Tuesday, 4 October 2005